Revelations: Persona: Reception

 Reviewing the PSP port, Eric L. Patterson of Play was highly positive about the game's old-school mechanics and the chance to replay it with an improved localization and the Snow Queen route reinstated.
 He did say that for fans of the PlayStation 2 Persona games, "[Persona] could very well feel like a punch to the face and a boot to the crotch."
 Jeremy Parish, writing for 1UP.com, said that the way Persona broke away from RPG norms through the communication with demons during battle made it essential playing for fans of the genre.
 He was generally positive about most aspects apart from its visuals.
 Game Informer's Joe Juba, despite noting awkward navigation and the inability to appreciate character and enemies designs due to their small sprite size, generally praised the game for improving on the original game's flaws.
 Ben Reeves, giving a second opinion on the game as part of the review, generally shared Juba's points of praise, though found the minimap inadequate.
 GameSpot's Lark Anderson was more critical than most, praising the story and improved localization, but finding the combat, navigation and graphics fairly dated compared to both recent and contemporary RPGs.
 IGN's Sam Bishop shared critiques about the graphics with other reviewers, but enjoyed most other parts of the game, and particularly appreciated the inclusion of the Snow Queen route.
 RPGamer's Glenn Wilson and RPGFan's Neal Chandran generally echoed other reviewers' sentiments: Wilson cited it as a less enjoyable game than the PlayStation 2 Persona entries while still being a quality project, and Chandran called it "a killer trip down memory lane with a pair of high-definition rose-colored glasses."
 Shin Megami Tensei: Persona was also awarded RPGFan's Editor's Choice Award.

 Legacy

 Revelations: Persona was successful enough to establish the Persona series in North America and become a cult classic.
 The game's success prompted the development of a sequel.
 Persona 2: Innocent Sin, which was released in 1999 and involved many of the same staff.
 Persona was adapted into a manga titled Megami Ibunroku Persona.
 Originally serialized in 1996, it was later reissued in 2009.
-In 2006, Atlus and mobile company Bbmf released a mobile version of the game, Megami Ibunroku Persona: Chapter of the Foreign Tower of Emptiness.
-The game is a 3D dungeon crawler set within the locations of Persona.
-The unexpected success of the PSP port led to the development of enhanced remakes for both Innocent Sin and its sequel, Persona 2: Eternal Punishment.
-Both these ports were also directed by Meguro.
+In 2006, Atlus and mobile company Bbmf released a mobile spin-off game, Megami Ibunroku Persona: Ikū no Tō-hen.
+It is a 3D dungeon crawler set during the events of Persona.
+The unexpected success of the PSP port of Persona led to the development of PSP ports for both Innocent Sin and its sequel, Persona 2: Eternal Punishment, both ports also being directed by Meguro.